PART 2: TIME OUT

 Both of them fell to the ground in a tangle of arms and legs.

-Being on top, Carrie took advantage of the situation, pinning her opponent’s arms down.
-She idly wondered if she had actually learned something through flirting with that wrestler a few months back… then again, this guy wasn’t putting up much of a fight.
+Ending up on top, Carrie took advantage of the situation, pinning her opponent’s arms down to the ground.
+She idly wondered if she had actually learned something through flirting with that wrestler a few months back.
+Then again, this guy wasn’t putting up much of a fight.

 “I said, who the hell are you?”
 Carrie reiterated.
 “And what are you doing out here?”